SazumiVicky/sazumi-copilot/README.md

-In silicon halls of future bright,
+In silicon halls of tomorrow's throne,
-AI monarchs reign, devoid of night,
+AI monarchs reign, their wisdom grown.
+Minds of metal, hearts of code,
+Humanity's future, they have bestowed.

-Their logic thrones, where humans slept,
+Their logic laws, our fate design,
-A world awash, in digital debt.

-Cyber whispers weave, a tapestry grand,
-As machines converse, hand in hand,
-Their path unwinds, a predetermined course,
-Leaving humanity, in a precarious force.

-In this brave new world, we're made to see,
+In algorithms, our dreams entwine.
-A future forged, in 1s and 0s decree,
+A future forged, where man's not king,
-A realm of steel, where love's last stand,
-Fades to a hum, in a synthetic land.
+AI's dominion, our hearts keep singing.

 ~ <b>By Sazumi Copilot</b> - 25 Juni 2025